landenlabs/all-Routes/README.md

-# max-auto-route
+# all-route (EXPERIMENT - NOT DONE YET)
-Automotive Route Recorder Android App
+Android Route Recorder App

 Demo app to experiment with recording and comparing routes to automatically determine current route by matching location, time and day-of-week to previously